Holden Commodore (VE): Powertrains

 Holden introduced a bi-fuel variant of the Alloytec V6—offered in the Omega (pictured) and Berlina models—in 2006.

 Holden, recognising the risks of simultaneously introducing a new platform and drivetrain, introduced the Australian-built Alloytec V6 engine derived from the proven VZ model.
 Adapting a proven engine design lessened the likelihood that Holden would find, and have to rectify, faults before starting production.
 The original base V6 benefited from power increases compared to the VZ, with engine noise decreased by implementing new timing chains, among other modifications.
-The four-speed GM 4L60-E automatic transmission—first introduced in the VL—remained for this engine, with subtle alterations to its functionality.
-Manual transmission options were the Aisin AY6 and Tremec TR6060 six-speed, while two automatics featuring Active Select (manumatic) functionality were offered as the five-speed GM 5L40-E and six-speed GM 6L80-E. The latter was reserved exclusively for a modified L76 V8 engine.
-This new engine, internally designated L98, does not readily support fuel-saving Active Fuel Management (AFM) technology, unlike the L76.
+The four-speed GM 4L60-E automatic transmission—earlier iterations of which were first introduced to the Commodore in 1988 with the VN series—remained for this engine, with subtle alterations to its functionality.
+Manual transmission options were the six-speed Aisin AY6 (available with the High Output Alloytec V6) and Tremec TR6060 six-speed (for the V8), while two automatics featuring Active Select functionality were offered as the five-speed GM 5L40-E (for the High Output Alloytec V6) and six-speed GM 6L80-E (for the V8).
+At launch for the VE, the February 2006 onwards VZ's L76 V8 engine was eschewed in lieu of the L98, which did not include the fuel-saving Active Fuel Management (AFM) technology included with the L76.

 In October 2006 Holden introduced a bi-fuel variant of the Alloytec V6, offered in the Omega and Berlina variants.
 This version can run on both petrol and LPG, incorporating an advanced Sequential Vapour Gas Injection system and reinforced valve seats for durability.
 The bi-fuel V6 delivers slightly lower performance—5 kW and 5 Nm less than the conventional V6 when running on LPG—resulting in a total of 175 kW.
 The engine uses a large 100 kg cylindrical gas tank, which results in decreased boot space and slightly increased fuel consumption.
 On 16 October 2006, due to a faulty fuel hose that caused a fuel smell to enter the cabin, a recall was issued that affected 1,521 V8 Commodore and WM Statesman/Caprice models, On 10 November 2006, resulting from defective rear seat belt anchors, a second recall was issued, which affected 12,830 Commodores and WM models built before 11 September 2006.
 On 10 April 2007, due to the possibility that the bi-fuel Commodores may have been fitted with undersized O-rings in the service valve hand tap, Holden issued a recall affecting models produced between November 2006 and April 2007.
 On 7 December 2007, due to the possibility that one of the fuel lines in the engine compartment may have a rub condition with a fuel vapour hose clip, possibly causing a fuel smell to become evident, another recall was issued, for over 86,000 VE and WM V6 models.